Updated on September 6, 2022

 LASIK success rates are very high, but expecting perfect vision may not be realistic.
 Your surgeon cannot perfectly predict how your eyes will heal after surgery.

-Also, it’s possible you might need to wear glasses after surgery, especially for reading or night driving.
+You might need to continue wearing glasses after surgery, especially for reading or night driving.

 Here are 6 criteria that probably disqualify you for LASIK: